 What does it mean now that America knows the difference between a singara and a samosa?
-Mayukh Sen, an Indian-American writer, grapples with his many identities.
+Indian-American writer and James Beard award winner, Mayukh Sen, grapples with his many identities.

 "That's a beautiful name," my friend's mother, Smita, told me.
 “Very poetic.”

 We were looking at a samosa.
 She’d offered me one as a pre-dinner snack before I headed home, but I politely declined.
 In doing so, I’d accidentally let it slip that my Bengali-speaking family called the samosa by another name entirely: singara.
 She found this curious and bewildering, for she’d never heard the word before.

 The Trivedis were Gujarati.
 They lived in the house behind my own family's in Edison, a pocket of New Jersey saturated with immigrants from India and their children, American-born kids like me.
 This incident must've been just after the millennium, when I was eight years old.
 The image is crystalline in my head, because it marked the first and final time I'd ever uttered the word singara to anyone outside my family.

 And what an odd feeling this episode provoked.
 Though I don’t believe Smita’s intentions were anything but sacrosanct, I felt exoticized; some odd Bengali kid speaking in tongues to an Indian-American who couldn’t quite understand him.

 Look at the hard facts of my biography — Jersey born and raised, brown skin — and you may be tempted to describe my childhood as straddling two worlds, Indian and American.
 I believe it’d be more apt to identify three worlds: Indian, American, and Bengali.
 There weren’t too many Bengali people in my school, where Indians nearly outnumbered white students, or my neighbourhood, where Indians were the majority.